platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ##### MySQL

-The MySQL service container has been granted 10.25&nbsp;GB of memory and 3.00 CPU.
+The MySQL service container has been granted 3.00 CPU.
-The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) 4.74&nbsp;GB (5000MB), while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) as 4.74&nbsp;GB (5000MB), while the temporary disk is 3.99&nbsp;GB by default.

 ![All of the metrics for the MySQL container](/images/metrics/mysql-container.png)

 ##### Redis

-The Redis service container has been granted 1.00&nbsp;GB of memory and 0.20 CPU.
+The Redis service container has been granted 0.20 CPU.
 No persistent disk has been configured in the [services configuration](../configuration/services/_index.md), while the temporary disk is 3.99&nbsp;GB by default.